155 Pages Posted: 3 Dec 2002 Last revised: 31 May 2017

-The reality of criminal enforcement depends only in part on the content and interpretation of criminal statutes.
-Criminal justice is also powerfully shaped by regulatory rules, civil penalties, and the detection strategies that investigators and prosecutors use to learn about offenses.
-Together these components can interact to produce a distribution of punishments radically disconnected from the justifications given for the criminal statutes.
+The realities associated with criminal enforcement depend only in part on the content and interpretation of criminal statutes.
+Instead such enforcement –– and ultimately, criminal justice –– is also powerfully shaped by regulatory rules, civil penalties, and the detection strategies that investigators and prosecutors use to learn about offenses.
+Together these components can interact to produce a distribution of punishments starkly disconnected from the justifications given for the enactment of criminal statutes.
 This article examines the fight against money laundering as a case study illustrating this dynamic.

 To launder money is to hide its illegal origin.
-The fight against money laundering is supposed to disrupt laundering in its various forms - especially what is done by third party launderers and leaders of criminal organizations.
+The fight against money laundering is supposed to disrupt laundering in its various forms –– especially what is done by third party launderers and leaders of criminal organizations.
 In the process, the fight is supposed to interfere with the activities of people who finance and profit from crime.
 Yet this fight delivers less than what it promises.
 Like many other enforcement systems, the fight against money laundering involves three major components: statutes with criminal penalties charged by prosecutors, rules administered by regulators, and detection systems primarily run by investigators.
 A close analysis of its three components reveals the fight to have quite a limited scope, involving (1) the disproportionate imposition of severe penalties on predicate offenders who are easily detected; (2) lax and narrowly-focused regulatory authority; (3) limited capacity to detect a range of chargeable domestic and international offenses; and (4) global diffusion of a fight against money laundering that leaves implementing authorities plenty of room for discretion and lax enforcement.

 Keywords: money laundering, criminal finance, terrorist financing, political economy of regulation, enforcement discretion, transnational crime, regulatory policy, bureaucratic organizations

 JEL Classification: K14, K2, K4, K42